About this event

 The Way Back: How Sports Innovate and Thrive is a SportTechie Live series of interactive and engaging conversations examining how tech and innovation will bring sports back (safely) during and after the COVID-19 pandemic.
 Sessions are free to attend.

-At SportTechie, we make sports smarter.
-Through immersive storytelling and industry-leading events, we connect you to the innovators and power brokers who are shaping the future of sports technology.
+Through immersive storytelling, trending news, networking and industry-leading events, we connect you to the innovators and power brokers who are shaping the future of sports and technology, so you can make better decisions and deals.